I recently compiled a thesis for academic discussion to address the physical and metaphysical evidence that must and does converge on Zion.

 Jerusalem's Critical Evidence

-Seldom does a "terminus post quem", the earliest date an item came into existence, and a "terminus ante quem", the latest, perfectly sandwich an artifact to define its absolute archaeological age.
+Seldom does a "terminus post quem", the earliest date an item came into existence, and a "terminus ante quem", its last use, perfectly sandwich an in-situ artifact to define its absolute archaeological age.

-In ancient Jerusalem, on Mount Moriah's eastern slope, a crucial study by Weizmann Institute, Tel Aviv University and Israel Antiquities Authority dated evidence in a water channel, beneath and above a plaster layer that was built on top of clay-rich, virgin soil in a natural bedrock cavity.
+In ancient Jerusalem, on Mount Moriah's eastern slope, a crucial study by Weizmann Institute, Tel Aviv University and Israel Antiquities Authority dated evidence in the water channel that served a Bronze Age Temple.
+Beneath and above a plaster layer, built on top of clay-rich, virgin soil in a natural bedrock cavity the evidence was meticulously documented and carefully gathered.

 Directly beneath the plaster (its earliest date), small charcoal flecks were dated separately (sample 9965 and 10293) between 1615–1545 BCE, a "terminus post-quem" for plaster in the channel.
-At the end of the channel, above the plaster (the latest date) several grey and white laminations were found with charred material (sample 9964 and 10292), "ante-quem", understood to represent the channel was last used between 1535 and 1445 BCE.
+At the end of the channel, above the plaster (the last date) several grey and white laminations were found with charred material (sample 9964 and 10292), "ante-quem", understood to represent the channel was last used between 1535 and 1445 BCE.
+The dates range because the samples were extracted at varying centimeter distances from the plaster, which would indicate earlier or later deposition.

-The water channel was only ever used, during these maximum 80 to 100 years, to propel water (by gravity) onto the bedrock floor of at least one of two rooms (1 and 3) of the Temple Zero complex immediately below (east of) Area U. The water channel was not used previously nor has it been used since.
-Slaughtered animals would have frequently been processed and offered as a sacrifice, thus requiring water be flushed via the channel to clean blood and excrement.
+Samples above and closest to the plaster declare that the water channel was only ever used for 10 years (from 1545-1535 BCE), to propel water (by gravity) onto the bedrock floor of two rooms (1 and 3) at the Temple Zero complex immediately below (east of) Area U. The water channel was not used previously nor has it ever been used since.
+Between the bedrock walls of these rooms animals would have been slaughtered and processed to be offered as a sacrifice.
+Water was flushed via the channel to clean blood and excrement.
 Almost 600 years later similar hydraulic systems were engineered and used in the first and second temples further up the mountain.

-Water Channel in blue -South (Top)
+| Water Channel in blue -South (Top) |

-Strata of W and V samples closest to plaster.
+| Strata of W and V samples closest to plaster. |

-Immediately after King Solomon, King Jeroboam mis-directed and split the nation in part by leveraging confusion over Jacob's Beit El.
+Immediately after King Solomon, Jeroboam mis-directed and split the nation in part by leveraging confusion over Jacob's Beit El.
 Therefore, his actions and motivations must be understood before one can truly appreciate the magnitude of discoveries being made at Temple Zero, Jerusalem.
 The recently discovered, possible City of Ai (associated with Beit El) is located just 1.3 kilometers east of Temple Zero, resolves Jeroboam's Bethel ruse, 17km north, establishing Jerusalem's Temple Zero the exclusive, common Beit El of Abraham (Genesis 12:1-8, 13:3-4) and Jacob (Genesis 28:11, 35:14).

 By aligning the city of Ai and Biblical events with the 100 year overlapping use of the drainage channel, confidence rises that Temple Zero is the location Jacob erected the recently discovered matzevah on which he made a covenant, to which he returned and accepted upon himself the name "Israel".